 2 rescued after small plane crashes into power lines in Maryland, knocking out power to thousands

-Two people have been rescued after a small plane crashed into a power line tower in Maryland, leaving the two occupants dangling about 100 feet in the air for hours.
+BALTIMORE -- Two people have been rescued after a small plane crashed Sunday into a power line tower in Montgomery County, leaving the occupants dangling about 100 feet in the air for hours.
 The crash knocked out power to thousands of people in the area for much of the evening.

-A single-engine Mooney M20J crashed into Pepco tower lines near Montgomery County Airpark in Gaithersburg, Maryland, around 5:40 p.m. local time Sunday, according to the Federal Aviation Administration.
+A single-engine Mooney M20J crashed into Pepco tower lines near Montgomery County Airpark in Gaithersburg around 5:40 p.m., according to the Federal Aviation Administration.

 Maryland State Police identified the occupants of the plane as pilot Patrick Merkle, 65, of Washington, D.C., and passenger Jan Williams, 66, of Louisiana.
 The two were rescued roughly seven hours later, with Williams being brought down from the plane first, followed shortly after by Merkle.